arXiv/arxiv-docs/about/membership.md

 These fees are guaranteed until 2024.
 Institutions joining as part of a consortium receive a 10% discount, and country-level consortia receive a larger discount.

-## Two alternative programs: Champion and Community Memberships
+## Two alternatives: Champion and community memberships

-#

-> 1. **Community**
+**Community**

-> Is your institution using arXiv primarily for [dowloading and reading papers](reports/2020_institution_downloads_by_year)?
+Is your institution using arXiv primarily for [dowloading and reading papers](reports/2020_institution_downloads_by_year)?
 Or, is your institution significantly resource-limited?
 If yes, then community membership is the right choice.
 Join the arXiv community by choosing your contribution level at $1000 or less.

-> 1. **Champion**
+**Champion**

-> Is your institution a champion of open access and a thought leader in scholarly communications?
+Is your institution a champion of open access and a thought leader in scholarly communications?
 By contributing $10,000 or more, your institution makes a strong statement in favor of fair and sustainable academic publishing.
->
-#

 ## Confirmation and Payment Instructions
 <a href="membership_confirm" class="button-fancy">Join, renew, or confirm your membership <span> </span></a>